C Container Collection (CCC)

 Returns

 a compound literal reference to the handle of the existing or newly inserted value.
 Occupied indicates the key existed, Vacant indicates the key was absent.
-Unin any case provides the current value unless an error occurs that prevents insertion.
+Any case provides the current value unless an error occurs that prevents insertion.
 An insertion error will flag such a case.

 ◆ CCC_array_tree_map_or_insert_with